dsbarnes/Admin-Panel/README.md

 Node Admin Panel is a small project for managing a JSON file, that is to be used as a mock database, for a front end applications.

-This one is spcifically desigend to accopany the personal_website repository found [here](https://github.com/dsbarnes/personal_website).
+This one is specifically designed to accompany the mock_blog repository found [here](https://github.com/dsbarnes/personal_website).

 ## Installation

 Clone this repository to your local machine.
 Navigate into the **server** directory and run `yarn install`
-Once insallted, run `node server.js`
+Once installed, run `node server.js`
-Ther server should now be running locally on port `4000`.
+The server should now be running locally on port `4000`.

 If you would like to change anything, you can run `nodemon server.js`
 Nodemon will listen for changes and restart the server each time the codebase is updated.